-- 1. Complete or renew the FAFSA application online every year at: www.fafsa.gov.
+- Complete or renew the FAFSA application online every year in October at: www.fafsa.gov.
 List Citrus College's school code: 001166.
 If eligible, use the IRS Data Retrieval Tool and you will be able to expedite the processing of your financial aid file. - 2.
 Once the financial aid office has received your application, you will be sent a "tracking" e-mail to your Citrus College e-mail account.
 This e-mail will inform you of any documentation that will need to be submitted in order to process and complete your financial aid file. - 3.
 Submit all required paperwork to the financial aid office in a timely manner, either via postal mail or in person.
 Once all forms have been submitted, the financial aid office will verify the information and make any necessary corrections.

-The financial aid process takes up to 6 weeks, so it is important to complete the FAFSA, respond as quickly as possible and be patient.
+The financial aid process takes up to 4 weeks, so it is important to complete the FAFSA early each year, and follow the instructions in your email you receive from the financial aid office to ensure your file is properly processed and completed.

 4. If you are eligible for a financial aid award, you will receive an "Award Notification" e-mail.
-All award amounts are based on full-time attendance.
+All initial award amounts are based on full-time attendance, but will be adjusted according to enrollment status at time of disbursement.